domagoj954/aboutme/README.md

 - 👋 Hi, I’m @domagoj954
-- 👀 I’m interested in proggraming, drones, AI, space, rockets, aliens, galaxies, planets, theory of relativity, 4D - 11D, physics
+- 👀 I’m interested in programming, drones, AI, space
 - 🌱 I’m currently learning as many programming languages as possible
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me --> domagoj954@gmail.com